EcoClimLab/growth_phenology/doc/submissions/2021_11_18_Nature/forms/nr-reporting-summary_text.md

 ## Timing and spatial scale

 Dendrometer band measurements were taken in the nearby forestGEO plots with no interruption in collection from 2011-2020 at SCBI and from 1998-2003 at Harvard Forest.
-Tree cores were taken opportunistically at 108 sites across the eastern North America, with chronologies spanning from 1901-2016.
+Tree cores were taken at 108 sites across the eastern North America, with chronologies spanning from 1901-2016.